-Section 6: Combined heat & power and community heating
+Section 6: Combined heat & power

 This section gives guidance on specifying combined heat and power (CHP) systems for space heating, hot water and chilled water (via absorption chillers) in new and existing buildings to meet relevant energy efficiency requirements in the Building Regulations.
-Guidance on the design of community heating systems can be found in Section 6 of the Domestic Building Services Compliance Guide for Scotland.
+Guidance on the design of buildings connected to a heat network can be found in Section 7 of the Domestic Building Services Compliance Guide for Scotland.

 The guidance in this section covers CHP systems with a total power capacity less than 5 MWe used in commercial applications.
-The CHP units may or may not supply community heating.
+The CHP units may or may not supply a heat network.

 CHP units are normally used in conjunction with boilers.
 The majority of the annual heat demand is usually provided by the CHP plant, while the boilers are used to meet peak demand and in periods when the CHP unit is not operating (for example at night or when undergoing maintenance).
-CHP units may on a relatively small scale supply single buildings, or on a larger scale supply a number of buildings through a community heating system.
+CHP units may on a relatively small scale supply single buildings, or on a larger scale supply a number of buildings through a heat network.
 The most common fuel is natural gas, which can be used in spark-ignition gas engines, micro-turbines, or gas turbines in open cycle or combined cycle.